 They live off small birds, frogs, reptiles and even insects.
 The serval is also capable of leaping up to 6 and a half feet (2 meters) into the air when hunting prey.
 That’s quite a leap.

 The fishing cat

 Cats hate water, right?
 Not always.
 Aside from the famously water-happy tigers, the fishing cat of south and southeast Asia is not averse to the odd dip itself.
-Not surprisingly, this animal catches fish for its supper around streams, rivers, swamps and oxbow lakes (thanks to Mr Gosden, my geography teacher for teaching me all about those bad boys in secondary school.)
+Not surprisingly, this animal catches fish for its supper around streams, rivers, swamps and oxbow lakes.
 At around 7.9 to 11.8 inches (20 to 30 cms) tall, it’s about twice the size of the average domestic cat.